cmabdullah/Documentation/Documentation/Redis.md

 	127.0.0.1:6379>

-# Redis list lectur 8
+# Redis list

-Redislist is simply list of string sorted by their insertion order

-elements can be inserted from the tom or from bottom
+#### Redislist is simply list of string sorted by their insertion order elements can be inserted from the tom or from bottom

-lpush means we want to push into the head
+###### lpush means we want to push into the head

+> BLPOP key [key ...] timeout
+Remove and get the first element in a list, or block until one is available

+> BRPOP key [key ...] timeout
+Remove and get the last element in a list, or block until one is available

+> BRPOPLPUSH source destination timeout
+Pop a value from a list, push it to another list and return it; or block until one is available

+> LINDEX key index
+Get an element from a list by its index

+> LINSERT key BEFORE|AFTER pivot value
+Insert an element before or after another element in a list

+> LLEN key
+Get the length of a list

+> LPOP key
+Remove and get the first element in a list

+> LPUSH key value [value ...]
+Prepend one or multiple values to a list

+> LPUSHX key value
+Prepend a value to a list, only if the list exists

+> LRANGE key start stop
+Get a range of elements from a list

+> LREM key count value
+Remove elements from a list

+> LSET key index value
+Set the value of an element in a list by its index

+> LTRIM key start stop
+Trim a list to the specified range

+> RPOP key
+Remove and get the last element in a list

+> RPOPLPUSH source destination
+Remove the last element in a list, prepend it to another list and return it RPUSH key value [value ...]
+Append one or multiple values to a list

+> RPUSHX key value
+Append a value to a list, only if the list exists

 #### redis-cli monitor command will monitor all the command which you are exicuting from cli